 This is one of the most important factors for me.
 If a guitar is not good looking even it is equipped with the best pickups, it won’t do the trick.
 It is about the feeling because the electric guitar is a personal instrument and you should choose one to your heart’s content, especially if you plan to spend around $1000.
 Choose a guitar that corresponds to your personality, and as you already have seen, every guitarist has their distinct playing style that you can’t imitate.

-I hope that this article has helped you clear out some clouds about how to approach buying a guitar around the $1000 mark.
+I hope that this article has helped you clear out some clouds about how to find the best electric guitars under $1000.
 If you decided to buy one of the options that I provided, then I am really happy to have been helpful in your journey.
 But whatever you do choose a guitar that you love the way it feels, it is all about the experience, it is not about specifications and performances, pick a guitar you will have fun playing and won’t stop.
 Also, after you buy your guitar in that price range, be ready for your envious friends, because you really can’t go wrong around that price.
 Until next time, rock on!